 All the below is part of Forex money management: a series of rules, tricks, and techniques to minimize risk and maximize profits in your portfolio that separates the sophisticated investors from the average ones.

-The ability to manage every one of your trades in order to make the best of your trading portfolio as a whole is priceless.
-It acquirs the skill to fix or reduce a losing trade so it won’t damage you, as well as maximizing the profits on winning trades.
+The ability to manage every one of your trades to make the best of your trading portfolio as a whole is priceless.
+It acquires the skill to fix or reduce a losing trade so it won’t damage you and maximize the profits on winning trades.

-As you know, in forex trading we trade in lots.
+As you know, in forex trading, we trade in lots.
 We have the option to trade mini lots and micro-lots as well.
-So it is imperative you understand how to calculate your lot size for every trade, so you don’t risk more than you should.
+So you must understand how to calculate your lot size for every trade, so you don’t risk more than you should.

 Example: 1 lot (100,000) / 10,000 = 10 U.S. Dollar per pip.

 To keep things simple, a full lot (1.00 Lot) will represent about 10 U.S. Dollars for every pip of movement in price.
 A mini lot (0.10 Lot) will represent about 1 U.S. Dollar for every pip variation in price, and a micro lot (0.01 Lot) will represent a 10 cents gain or loss for every pip of movement.

 So if you are trading 5 mini lots and the market moves in your favor 10 pips, you would gain 50 Dollars.

 Depending on your strategy, your stop loss may be placed at a fixed amount of pips far from your entry price or placed differently on every trade depends on the setup.